Fisherman catches nearly 6-foot shark in Louisiana ‘lake’

-NEW ORLEANS (WGNO) — Louisiana’s Lake Pontchartrain is known for having sharks, but on Monday, a fisherman caught a surprisingly large bull shark, and he wants people to be aware of the lake’s dangers.
+NEW ORLEANS, La.
+(WGNO) — Louisiana’s Lake Pontchartrain is known for having sharks, but on Monday, a fisherman caught a surprisingly large bull shark, and he wants people to be aware of the lake’s dangers.

 “I actually play the ‘Jaws’ theme song when I fish,” said fisherman Joseph Rohaley.